leebut/docker-stuff/docker_compose.md

 ## Installation

-You can install Docker compose along with Docker, but if you already have Docker, just install Docker Compose.
+You can install Docker Compose along with Docker, but if you already have Docker, just install Docker Compose.

 You can use a GUI software manager or a terminal.

 **Debian**

-sudo apt install docker docker-compose
+`sudo apt install docker docker-compose`

 **Arch**

-sudo pacman -S docker docker-compose
+`sudo pacman -S docker docker-compose`

 ---